 That being said, you can definitely prep all the ingredients in advance and just roll everything in the rice paper when you are ready to eat.
 This means cooking the tofu and chopping the veggies to prep.
 If you do this, just make sure to store the veggies and tofu in separate closed containers in the fridge.

 Yes!
-All the ingredients in this recipe are gluten-free making this a vegan & gluten-free meal.
+All the ingredients in this recipe are gluten-free making this a vegan and gluten-free meal.

 If you're not a fan of peanut sauce you can always sub peanut butter 1:1 with almond or cashew butter in this recipe.

-Looking for more fresh vegan & gluten-free lunch and dinner recipes?
-Check out these SGTO favorites!
+More fresh vegan & gluten-free lunch and dinner recipes you will love:

 Salt & Pepper Tofu